A Ghost of a Chance

 IV.

-When we feel ashamed, we often feel the need to withdraw.
+We tend to withdraw when we feel ashamed.
 We no longer feel we belong or that we are welcome.
-There is a process at play that Brown has documented extensively.
-It begins when something goes wrong between two people.
-The failure itself can often be very small.
+Brown has documented a process that begins when something goes wrong between two people.
+The failure itself is often very small.
 You didn’t reply to an email.
 It’s trivial; recoverable.
 People get busy.
 Inboxes get full.
 These are ordinary human failures.
 They don’t have to end relationships.

 Shame changes the physics of the situation.
-Once a person feels not just that they did something wrong but that they are something wrong–that they are careless, unworthy, cowardly, inadequate–the natural response is to hide.
-And hiding means not fixing the thing that created the shame in the first place.
-So the small failure sits there, unaddressed, accumulating weight.
-Days become weeks.
-The cost of re-entry rises.
-What started as a missed email becomes, in the mind of the person who missed it, evidence of their fundamental personal failure.
-They can’t fix it without confirming the verdict.
-So they don’t fix it.
+Once a person moves beyond feeling “I did something wrong” to feeling “there’s something wrong with me,” there’s a natural tendency to shut down and hide.
+Hiding means not fixing the thing that created the shame in the first place.
+It sits there, unaddressed, accumulating weight.
+Days become weeks and the cost of relationship re-entry rises.
+What started as a missed email becomes, in the mind of the person who missed it, evidence of their fundamental personal flaws.
+More importantly, they begin to project.
+Their indictment of themselves becomes what they believe the ghostee is thinking.
+This only intensifies feelings of shame and the desire to withdraw.

 Meanwhile, the ghostee waits and begins their own shame spiral.
 They check their phone.
 They repeatedly re-read the last message they sent, looking for the thing they said that drove the other person away.
-They either find it or invent it.
+They also have the potential to move from feeling “I must have said something wrong,” to “there’s something wrong with me!”
 The silence confirms what the shame whispered.
-They believe they are not worth responding to.
-Perhaps they believe that the relationship meant more to them than it did to the other person.
-They progressed from feeling wronged to worthless.
+They begin to believe they are not worth responding to and that the relationship meant more to them than it did to the person who ghosted them.

-Jean Twenge, a psychologist at San Diego State who has spent years interviewing teenagers about their social lives, noticed something that clarifies this.
-Many of the teenagers she spoke with were frustrated.
-They wanted to get together with friends in person.
-But they assumed their friends didn’t want to.
-She heard this from teenagers at the same school, in the same grade, so many times that she finally understood what was happening.
-They weren’t talking to each other about it.
+Jean Twenge, a psychologist at San Diego State University, noticed a similar pattern in the interviews she has conducted with teenagers over many years about their social lives.
+Frequently, a teen would express frustration because they wanted to get together with friends in person, but they assumed their friends didn’t want to.
+She discovered why they weren’t talking to each other about it.
 Each one had already decided the answer was no. So nobody reached out.
+Once again, ambiguous information interpreted negatively.

 V.